Subprime Mortgage Refinancing

 Some people think they can resort to private lending (hard money loans) to bail them out of foreclosure.
 But, it's only meant to be a short-term solution and is certainly not for the debt-laden consumer facing bankruptcy and/or foreclosure.
 Hard money loans can cost more than 20% annually, and you have to have a lot of equity (typically around 55%-65% combined loan to value) to be able to get a hard money loan.

-Refinancing to help you avoid foreclosure is still a viable option, especially if you refinance into a fixed-rate mortgage, but be sure you do it with a reputable lender.
-The rate difference between fixed-rate and adjustable-rate mortgages is now pretty negligible.
+Refinancing to help you avoid foreclosure is still a viable option, especially if you refinance into a fixed-rate mortgage but be sure you do it with a reputable lender.
+The rate difference between fixed interest and adjustable-rate loans is now pretty negligible.
 Plus, your interest rate will remain constant through the life of your loan even if the interest rates rise again.
 Research the lenders yourself, and steer clear of mailed and faxed advertisements.
 That's how a lot of people got in trouble in the first place.

 Resource Tools